Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Introduction

-Closely related to our work, \cite{tang2016manipulate} derives a Nash equilibrium in our specific setting but their approach does not enable to derive equilibrium in some restricted class of strategies that are widely used in practice and do not tackle any robustness issues related to their strategies.
-In \cite{nedelec2019learning}, the authors propose a numerical approach to derive optimal stategies but do not address practical situations where the distribution of the competition is unknown and do not study the robustness of their approach to the number of bids observed by the seller.
-The main objective of this work is to prove the existence of simple and robust strategies that can be used by practitioners facing smart data-driven selling mechanism.
+Closely related to our work, \citet{tang2016manipulate} derive a Nash equilibrium in our specific setting but their approach does not enable them to derive equilibrium in some restricted class of strategies that are widely used in practice and do not tackle any robustness issues related to their strategies.
+The main objective of our work is to exhibit and prove the existence of simple and robust strategies that can be used by practitioners facing a smart data-driven selling mechanism.
 Understanding possible simple strategic behaviours will also help sellers to design robust strategy-proof selling mechanisms.
+On a technical level, our approach is based on calculus of variations ideas and appears to be new in the auction context.